-Since Christmas time is right around the corner, I’m sure you are already trying to think of those gifts you’d like to purchase for your children.
-Or you are thinking over that list you need to create for their grandparents, aunts and uncles.
+Birthdays come EVERY year for our children, right?
 If you are anything like me, your favorite gifts your children receive are those non-toy related gifts!
 These are items that can be used several weeks, months, or even years down the road that have a specific purpose.
 Plus, a few items here that can help enhance creativity as well.

 Because of the ages my children are at right now, I created a non-toy list for ages four to eight years old.
-My children have already received most of the gifts I listed below (if they haven’t received them yet, the items are already on their wishlist for this Christmas!)
+My children have already received most of the gifts I listed below (if they haven’t received them yet, the items are already on their wishlist for birthdays or Christmas).

 Every time one of my children received a gift listed below, they were just as excited, if not more, receiving them than actual toys.
 These items have a purpose behind them, not just something they receive and get bored with it after the first few days or weeks.
 Some of these items I listed here would definitely be great for older children as well